 Even if you were not able to locate the vehicle’s owner, you should contact your insurance provider.
 Notifying your insurance protects both parties and should be done sooner rather than later.
 You may be tempted to handle any costs and damages privately, however, this opens the opportunity for the other driver to pull a fast one on you.
 While this may increase the cost of your insurance, involving your provider is a great form of backup to deter the other driver from committing fraud.

 6. Repairing the Damage

 Not only will your insurance company protect you from becoming a victim of insurance fraud, but they’ll also help you pay for the damages.
 Hitting a parked car in Canada is no different from any other collision; if you’re at fault, you’ll need to cover the cost of repairs for both the parked vehicle and your own.
 When scouting auto body repair shops in Vancouver, it’s important to take your vehicle to a trusted and accredited partner of ICBC, to ensure the best rates and repairs.
 Super Euro Auto Ltd. has years of experience dealing with insurance providers and will help you through this process every step of the way.
-They specialize in auto body collision repair and can ensure that every vehicle involved is returned to its pre-collision condition.
+We specialize in auto body collision repair in Vancouver and can ensure that every vehicle involved is returned to its pre-collision condition.